This might be Beth’s Bar and Grill, but it might not be Beth who serves us.

 ” Disappointing, ” I add, the only coffee drinker in the group.

-” If it isn’t there, it isn’t there, ” Neal says.
+” If the oil isn’t there, it isn’t there, ” Neal reminds us.

 When the food comes it is as plain as the building.
 There is no salsa or sprig of parsley to give the plate a fancy look.
 A man sitting at the table behind us is happy Beth is open on a Sunday morning with snow on the ground at seven in the morning.
 He has hot tea , reads his local newspaper, checks cattle futures and has his toast with a bit of orange marmalade.
 He appears to be a regular who is joined by a friend halfway through my eggs over easy.

-There is money in alcohol, not so much in meat and potato’s food.
+There is money in alcohol, not so much in food.

 Dry holes, last time I looked, still cost me a fair bit of money.